When Did Catherine The Great Rule Russia?

 1775: Statute for the Administration of the Provinces of the Russian Empire

-Following the Peasants’ War and the Russo-Turkish War, Catherine created reforms to better organize the Russian government.
-With the statute, she decentralized the government and formed provinces, making it easier to manage such a rapidly expanding country.
+Following the Peasants’ War and the Russo-Turkish War, Catherine created reforms to better organise the Russian government.
+With the statute, she decentralised the government and formed provinces, making it easier to manage such a rapidly expanding country.

 1781: Alliance with Austria